Careers360 Logo

 In the following questions, a statement of Assertion (A) followed by a statement of Reason (R) is given.
 Choose the correct option out of the choices given below each question.

-Assertion (A): Black body is an ideal body that emits and absorbs radiations of all frequencies.
+Assertion (A): The black body is an ideal body that emits and absorbs radiation of all frequencies.

 1. Both A and R are true, and R is the correct explanation of A.